ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 However, as mentioned in many enterprise environments security solutions are not integrated with each other and, in large organizations, different teams are in charge of different aspects of IT security, with no processes in common.
 In our scenario, the typical way for a security operator to escalate the issue and start our investigation would be to contact the security analysis team, manually sending them the firewall logs we used to identify the rule violation - and then wait for the reply.
 A slow, manual process.

 But, as shown with the last exercise, we can automate this process with Ansible!
-There can be pre-approved automation workflows in form of playbooks, provided via a central automation tool like Ansible Tower.
+There can be pre-approved automation workflows in form of playbooks, provided via a central automation tool like Ansible controller.
 With such a set of Ansible playbooks, every time we are in a threat hunting situation, we can automatically configure the enterprise firewall to send its events/logs to the QRadar instance that security analysts use to correlate the data and decide how to proceed with the potential threat.

 Let's try this out.
-Log out of your Tower instance, and log in as the firewall user: `opsfirewall`.
+Log out of your controller instance, and log in as the firewall user: `opsfirewall`.
 For the simplicity of the demo, the password is the same as for your student user.
 Once you have logged in and can see the dashboard, navigate to **Templates**.
 As you see, as the firewall administrator we can only see and execute few job templates:

 - **Blacklist attacker**
 - **Send firewall logs to QRadar**